jelkner/pythonds/_sources/BasicDS/ImplementingaStackinPython.rst

       :answer_c: an error will occur
       :answer_d: 'z'
       :correct: c
-      :feedback_a: You may want to check out the docs for isEmpty
+      :feedback_a: You may want to check out the docs for is_empty
       :feedback_b: There is an odd number of things on the stack but each time through the loop 2 things are popped.
       :feedback_c: Good Job.
-      :feedback_d: You may want to check out the docs for isEmpty
+      :feedback_d: You may want to check out the docs for is_empty

       Given the following sequence of stack operations, what is the top item on the stack when the sequence is complete?